 What if my items are due during the closure?
 Will I accrue late fees?

-As of July 2019, Livermore Public Library is fine free -- no late fees will accrue on your account.
+No. As of July 2019, Livermore Public Library is fine free -- no late fees will accrue on your account.
+Also, Library Staff are managing due dates so that no items should go overdue until after we re-open.

 Can I drop off my materials in outdoor book drops?

-What if some of my holds are ready for pick up?
+What if my holds are ready for pick up?

 My library card is about to expire.
 How can I renew it?